RenoJson/PvZ2-Libbing-Stuff-For-9.6-/README.md

 * IntegerID backport! - Plant/Zombie types now support id mapping, which will help modders who dont want to constantly update the apk.
 * Arcade Pusher GI softcode
 * Mummy Memory from the original Example Mod
 * Stable softcode for Bull and Chair Racer, now it's shouldn't have any bug anymore for now.
 Also, now you can use the bull softcode for veteran bull too.
-Check the sample.json file to learn how to use them.
+Check the sample.json file in packages to learn how to use them.

 # Future Plans
 - Port my stuff to 64 bit once there are 64 bit template